gandhidarshak/MyVimrc/README.md

       molokai                    : Molokai theme
       vim-material-theme         : Material theme
-      delimitmate                : Auto closing of quotes, brackets, etc. vim-airline                : Status tab line for vim vim-airline-themes         : Themes for airline
+      delimitmate                : Auto closing of quotes, brackets, etc. vim-fontmanager            : Font manager for vim
-      vim-fontmanager            : Font manager for vim
+      vim-gitgutter              : To show a git diff in the 'gutter' dracula                    : Dracula theme for vim
-      airblade/vim-gitgutter     : To show a git diff in the 'gutter'
+      diffchar                   : Highlight the exact differences, based on characters and words

 ## Sharing is caring!